0

-Is The Sole R92 Recumbent Bike Flawless?
-[A Review]
+Sole’s R92 – A Best In Class Recumbent Bike [A Review]

 sole r92 recumbent bike review

-With a sale price right under $1000, the R92 is Sole’s most affordable recumbent bike to date- but with features like a 20 lb flywheel, bluetooth capabilities, and an included chest strap heart rate monitor, you wouldn’t guess it.
+With a sale price right around $1000, the R92 is Sole’s most affordable recumbent bike to date- but with features like a 20 lb flywheel, 20 resistance levels, and a heavy-duty frame you wouldn’t guess it.

-Throw in one of Sole’s patented awesome warranties and you’ve got a home run here.
+Throw in one of Sole’s awesome warranties and you’ve got a home run here.

-The fitness brand started out by providing hotels with quality treadmills.
-As their popularity grew, they started branching out into home fitness.
+The fitness brand started out by providing hotels with quality treadmills, but as their popularity grew, they started branching out into home fitness.

 The result?